reymon359/how-to-live/advices/Do what you want/index.md

 If you really want to do something, just do it.

-If you are happy doing something that's the important.

 Other people may tell you that they wouldn't do it.

-Of course, do it respecting others and doing no harm to anyone.
+Do what you want while respecting others and doing no harm to anyone.

+If you are happy doing something, that's what matters.

-The more you know yourself, the easier to it is to know what you really want.
+The more you know yourself, the easier it is to know what you really want.

 Be open-minded and understand that other people also want to do what they want.
 No matter how different it is from what you want.

-Pay attention to frustration, if you feel frustrated it may mean you are in a situation you do not want to be or that you are doing something you don't want to do.
-Use that frustration, learn from it and move toward the situation you want to be in.
+Pay attention to frustration, if you feel frustrated it may mean you are in a situation you do not want to be, or you may be doing something you don't want to do.
+Use that frustration, learn from it, and move toward the situation you want to be in.

 ## Quotes